World Pasta Day celebrates the most iconic Italian dish on 25 October. Discover more with us.

 Precisely on the subject of trees and pasta, in 1957, the BBC Panorama aired a joke so well thought out that many in the audience believed it to be true.
 Set in Switzerland, it showed spaghetti growing on trees and picked by a happy farming family.

-Due to a lack of knowledge about the still-new Italian dish, the station's switchboard was swamped with calls from viewers curious about the surprising "spaghetti tree".
+Due to a lack of knowledge about the still-new Italian product, the station's switchboard was swamped with calls from viewers curious about the surprising 'spaghetti tree'

 How is pasta made?